serverless/examples/aws-ruby-cron-with-dynamodb/README.md

 AWS_PROFILE=YOUR_PROFILE_NAME sls deploy
 ```

-for deploying to the specific stage, let's say `staging` (those are defined in `config/deployment.yml`) do:
+for deploying to the specific stage, let's say `staging` do:

 ```bash
 sls deploy --stage staging